+Part 2

-Part 2 Generalized Findings from the Analyzed Cases
+Generalized Findings from the Analyzed Cases

-he 12 studied cases outlined and compared in Table 13 on the following pages underscore Sharp's and Jenkins's assertions that there is an important distinction between seizing the physical control of government facilities and exercising effective political control over the state.
+he successful cases outlined in the charts on the following pages underscore Sharp's and Jenkins's assertions that there is an important distinction between seizing the physical control of government facilities and exercising effective political control over the state.
 Even in the Argentine and Russian cases where putschists were able to seize key facilities, it soon became apparent they were still unable to control the rest of the country due to lack of popular support.